TimMangan/App-Info/docs/Windows/TeamViewer/InstallConfigure.md

 This identifies the most commonly interesting configuration items in the application.

 * The product does have an autoupdater.
+* Installer placed a "TeamViewer" shortcut on the desktop.
 * Other customizations were not tested.

 ## Installed Components worth noting